-3. The Vanish'd hand:
+> The Vanish'd hand:

-The speaker symbolises his friend in the form of the allegorical "vanish'd hand".
+The speaker symbolizes his friend in the form of the allegorical "vanish'd hand".
 The friend is never primarily cited but he exists in the form of fragmented symbols of human life as the voice which is "still".
-He is represented by a series of absences trapped in the dead of time which is never to enliven.
-The synecdoche expressions are nothing but the remains of the friend in the poet's mind.
+He is represented by a series of absences trapped in the deadliness of time, which is never to enliven.
+The synecdoche used to express the idea serves to recapitulate traces of the friend in the poet's mind.